 Even if you have not been to our practice before, and are looking for emergency dental treatment in Eynsham, Witney, and Oxford, we will do our best to help.

-This offers weekend and holiday emergency dental treatment and advice between the hours of 9am and 5pm (call-out fee may apply to re-open surgery, free advice over telephone).
+Call the surgery for details of our dentist who is on call at weekends and holidays for emergency dental treatment and advice between the hours of 9am and 5pm (call-out fee may apply to re-open surgery, free advice over telephone).

 Denplan Emergency Helpline

 (UK) 0880 844 999 (Worldwide) +44 1962 844 999

 For Denplan Patients who are away from home and unable to access emergency treatment

 or advice from us can access the Denplan Helpline

 Children under the age of 18 who attend our practice should call the surgery during opening hours and at weekends and bank holidays for details of the on call dentist.